wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.2.3 - 2015/05/05 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.1
+* Fix - Removed check_ajax_referer() call on frontend for compatibility with PHP caching plugins.
+Was returning -1 to js success call-back.

 = 1.2.2 - 2015/04/21 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8